thegass/containerized-mautic/README.md

 # Supported Docker versions

-This image is officially supported on Docker version 1.7.1.
+This image is officially supported on Docker version 1.12.3.

 Support for older versions (down to 1.0) is provided on a best-effort basis.

-# User Feedback

 ## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/mautic/docker-mautic/issues).
+If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/autoize/docker-mautic/issues) or our website (https://autoize.com/contact/).

 You can also reach the Mautic community through its [online forums](https://www.mautic.org/community/) or the [Mautic Slack channel](https://www.mautic.org/slack/).